MicrosoftDocs/visualstudio-docs/docs/rtvs/getting-started-help.md

     ![Invoking help through the right click context menu](media/help-right-click.png)

+> [!Tip]
+> To open integrated help in a browser, select **R Tools > Options** and set **F1 Web Browser** to `External`.
+See [Options](options.md).

 ## Integrated StackOverflow search

 In addition to searching in the R documentation, developers often search StackOverflow while writing code.
 RTVS streamlines that process as well.
-When you right-click a term or a selection and select the **Search web for** command, or just press Ctrl+F1, a Visual Studio window opens that contains search results for that term that is scoped to StackOverflow by default:
+When you right-click a term or a selection and select the **Search web for** command, or just press Ctrl+F1, a Visual Studio window (or a browser, if you've changed the **F1 Web Browser** option) opens that contains search results for that term that is scoped to StackOverflow by default:

 ![Web search results in Visual Studio](media/help-web-search-results.png)